oracle/macaron/docs/source/pages/developers_guide/index.rst

 Writing a New Check
 -------------------

-As a contributor to Macaron, it is very likely to need to write a new check or modify an existing one at some point.
-In this section, we will understand how Macaron checks work and what we need to do to develop one.
+Contributors to Macaron are very likely to need to write a new check or modify an existing one at some point.
+In this section, we will explain how Macaron checks work.
+We will also show how to develop a new check.

 +++++++++++++++++
 High-level Design